-Scotland remains one of the wildest places in Europe and it’s no surprise that the plucky little nation has been named the most beautiful country in the world.
-Although the chic cities of Edinburgh and Glasgow offer plentiful art, culture, and great night life, it’s outside of the cities where Scotland truly dazzles.
-Crystal clear lochs, the tallest mountains in the UK, and endless places to get lost, Scotland really is the ideal place for an adventure.
+Although the chic cities of Edinburgh and Glasgow offer plentiful art, culture, and great nightlife, it’s outside of the cities where Scotland truly dazzles.
+Crystal clear lochs, the tallest mountains in the UK, and endless places to get lost – Scotland really is the ideal place for an adventure.

-There’s just one issue with Scotland.
-Thankfully though there’s a way around that so the budding backpacker need not miss out this incredible country.
+Thankfully, there’s a way around that so the budding backpacker need not miss out on this incredible country.
 Hostels in Scotland can help you save money and make friends along the way!

-Quick Answer: What are the Best Hostels in Scotland?
+Quick Answer: The Best Hostels in Scotland

 - The Best Hostels in Edinburgh